 Have you seen Willy Wonka and the Chocolate Factory?
 I’m talking about the classic Gene Wilder version from 1971, not the Johnny Depp version.
 1 One of my favorite characters is Veruca Salt.
-I love the part when, upon entering the part of the factory where the golden geese are laying their golden eggs, she has a bratty tirade and then bursts into song about how she must have a golden goose…NOW!
+I love the part when, upon entering the section of the factory where the golden geese are laying their golden eggs, she has a bratty tirade and then bursts into song about how she must have a golden goose…NOW!
 2 I won’t spoil the ending for you if you haven’t seen it, but it does not end well for my beloved Veruca.

 For me, feeling bad about my body started around 2nd grade.
 I learned somewhere along the way that being thinner was “better”, so the idea that my body wasn’t ideal stuck with me.
 I began exercising a bit in middle school with the hopes of shedding a few pounds, but I didn’t actively diet until my mid-twenties when I heard a family member get compliments for losing weight.
-I thought to myself, “I have been exercising for years and I eat decently, so why am I not any thinner?!”
+I thought to myself, “I have been exercising for years and I eat decently, so why am I not thinner?!”
 I was drawn into the Weight Watchers concept of eating what you want while losing weight, and that is when dieting’s final seduction occurred.

-One strategy that I have my counseling students implement is break apart big assignments into small chunks if they are feeling overwhelmed and anxious.
-This reduces their stress related to the pressure of a large assignment and they have bursts of success when each chunk is marked off of their to-do list.
+One strategy that I have my counseling students implement is breaking apart big tasks into small chunks if they are feeling overwhelmed and anxious.
+This reduces their stress related to the pressure of a large task and they have bursts of success when each chunk is marked off of their to-do list.
 It’s win-win!
-IE is the same way.
-You may have a desire give up within a few days or you may want instant results and channel your inner Veruca Salt and scream, “I Want It Now”, but by breaking down IE into baby steps and focusing your mental energy on a principle or two at a time, you’ll likely be more successful.
+Intuitive eating is the same way.
+You may have a desire give up within a few days or you may want instant results and channel your inner Veruca Salt and scream, “I want it now!”, but by breaking down intuitive eating into baby steps and focusing your mental energy on a principle or two at a time, you’ll likely be more successful.

 1Yeah, I saw Charlie and the Chocolate Factory version with Johnny Depp when it came out in 2005.
 It was “meh” compared to the original.

-3Nevermind that it took you more than 2 weeks to put on those 10 pounds!
+3Never mind that it took you more than 2 weeks to put on those 10 pounds!

 4The expression “hindsight is 20/20” exists for a reason, right?